KULeuven-MICAS/HeMAiA/target/sw/host/runtime/libbingo/README.md

 The goal is to ease the programming effort on the heterogenous platform.

-The design follows largely on the llvm openmp libomptarget.
+The design follows largely on the llvm openmp libomptarget and the libhero from ETH Pulp.